hartmanbfl/transcript-translate-server/README.md

 5. Rename or copy the json file to google-api-credentials.json

 ### Deepgram Setup
+Deepgram (https://deepgram.com/) is the service used for generating transcripts.
 1. Create a Deepgram account and project
 2. Add the Project ID and the API Key Secret to the .env file